jaxriemer/NewRepo/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

-1. The closet will only detect the outermost layer of your clothes.
-1. If the misclassification of clothes leads to wrong recommendations of clothes, the user will be too cold or too hot throughout the day.
-And hate the closet...
+The closet is supposed to be triggered(turned on) when the user stands in front of the closet after he/she has chosen what to wear for the day.
+However, when the device makes a mistake on what the user is wearing, it will fail.
+This might be because the device is not recognizing the clothe the user is wearing, thus makes a wrong prediction while the closet will only detect the outermost layer of your clothes.
+If the misclassification of clothes leads to wrong recommendations of clothes, the user will be too cold or too hot throughout the day.
+And hate the closet.
-1. When alerting and giving recommendations to the users, the closet can indicate the confidence of their recommendation.
-For example, if it is snowing but the user is only wearing a t-shirt, the closet can say, “the current snowing weather is too cold for only wearing a t-shirt, I think a coat is more appropriate.”
-However, if the cloth is only slight appropriate, the closet can say, “I think your clothes is not warm enough for today’s weather, you might want to consider wearing a little bit more”

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?